taneron/GlobaLeaks/documentation/roadmap/index.rst

 Release Cycle
 -------------
-GlobaLeaks follows a biannual major release cycle, with planned releases occurring in June and December.
-This structured approach ensures the delivery of high-quality updates aligned with user needs.
+GlobaLeaks aims to follow a biannual major release cycle, targeting releases in June and December.
+This structured approach is intended to support the delivery of high-quality updates aligned with user needs.

 In addition to major releases, minor updates and security patches are provided as needed.
 Critical security fixes are addressed immediately and released outside the scheduled cycle to maintain platform security and reliability.